What Do Sweat Bees Look Like?

 Sweat bees are very important pollinators.
 They’re polylectic which means that they’ll pollinate almost any flower or crop.

 The conservation status of the sweat bee species is not concerning.
 Some people do find them a nuisance, especially if they keep swarming close to humans.
 It is possible to take measures to remove them by calling a local bee removal service.
-Don’t be tempted to call a pest control company, who will likely just destroy them.
+Don’t be tempted to call a pest control company, which will likely just destroy them.

 If, however, the sweat bees aren’t necessarily disturbing you, then it’s best to leave them be.
 They do have an important role as pollinators.